Linear Reduced Order Model Predictive Control: Simulation Results

 \section{Simulation Results}

 In this section a brief description of the models used to generate the results in Tables \ref{tab:ctrlsynth}, \ref{tab:ctrlsynthtimes}, and \ref{tab:ebounds} is provided.
-Complete examples for each model, including definitions of the full order model, reduced order model, constraints, and synthesis of a ROMPC controller are provided online\footnote{{https://github.com/StanfordASL/rompc}}.
-A more in-depth discussion and simulation results are then presented for two high-dimensional problems.
+Complete examples for each model, including definitions of the FOM, ROM, constraints, and synthesis of a ROMPC controller are provided online\footnote{{https://github.com/StanfordASL/rompc}}.
+In-depth discussion and simulation results are then presented for two high-dimensional problems.